 “We just gave it a test run and people really responded positively to it,” Conley said.
 “We reached 500 people with our first animal control post and were able to successfully locate the dog’s owner in a very short period of time.
 Through Facebook, their neighbors had noticed the picture and said, 'Hey, that's our neighbors dog, they're out of town and they are expected back at this time, and this is how you can reach them.'
 We were able to contact the owners and successfully place that dog.”

 The department has also embraced another social media tool, Nixle.
 Users can submit their information to the service and in return receive real time alerts.
-It works in a similar manner to reverse 911, only cheaper to the taxpayer pocketbook.
+It works in a similar manner to automated emergency phone calls issued by law enforcement, only cheaper to the taxpayer pocketbook.

 “Reverse 911 is rather expensive to use, charging us a fee for each person that we call as well as a use fee each time we use it,” said Conley.
 “We use this free service and are able to save the taxpayers a little money and save everyone a little time.”